wfwf10/Feature-based-Federated-Transfer-Learning/README.md

 | test accuracy | 89.1\% | 91.68\% | 85.59\% | 85.59\% |

 # Required packages installation
-We use python==3.6.9, numpy==1.19.5, torch==1.4.0, torchvision==0.5.0, and CUDA version 11.6.
+We use python==3.6.9, numpy==1.19.5, torch==1.4.0, torchvision==0.5.0, and CUDA version 11.6 for the experiments on CIFAR-10 with VGG16.
 The dataset and the source model will be automatically downloaded.

+Specifically, for the experiments on SAMSUM with FLAN-T5, we use transformers==4.30.2, torchinfo==1.8.0, datasets==2.13.2, nltk==3.8.1, evaluate==0.4.1, huggingface_hub==0.16.4

 # Citation
 If you find our work useful in your research, please consider citing: